akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/01-Hosting-A-Static-Website-On-S3/03-Deploy-Static-Web-Using-Cloudfront.md

-# 🌐 Static Website Hosting on AWS Using S3 + CloudFront + Route 53
+# 🌐 Static Website Hosting on AWS using S3 + CloudFront + Route 53

 This guide explains how to deploy a secure, fast, and scalable static website using: